Home Marriage Page 18

 1. Nullification of Marriage:

-– Annulment in Kentucky essentially nullifies the marriage, treating it as if it never legally existed.
+– Annulment in Nebraska essentially nullifies the marriage, treating it as if it never legally existed.

 2. Property Division: